Locally compact, $\omega_1$-compact spaces: When hereditary normality implies -countable compactness

 \begin{proof} The $\s$-$\w$-bounded property in case $(i)$ follows from the fact that, in a monotonically normal space, every countable subset has Lindel\"of closure \cite{O}, and from Axiom \ref{tri2}.

 The PID, and hence Axiom \ref{tri2}, holds in any model of $PFA$ or $PFA(S)[S]$, so $\s$-$\w$-boundedness in case $(ii)$ follows from the following two facts.
 First, every point (and hence every countable subset) of a locally compact space has an open Lindel\"of neighborhood (see \cite[Lemma 1.7]{N4}).
 Second, in these models, every open Lindel\"of subset of a hereditarily $\w_1$-scwH space has Lindel\"of closure (see \cite{N4} and \cite{N6}, respectively).
 So again, $(3)$ in Axiom \ref{tri2} fails outright, and $\s$-$\w$-boundedness for $(ii)$ follows from (1) of Axiom \ref{tri2}.

-As for $(iii)$, Dow and Tall \cite{DT2} have shown that $MM(S)[S]$ implies that every normal, locally compact space is $\w_1$-cwH, and we can continue as for $(ii)$.
+As for $(iii)$, Dow and Tall \cite{DT} have shown that $MM(S)[S]$ implies that every normal, locally compact space is $\w_1$-cwH.
+This implies that every hereditarily normal, locally compact space is hereditarily $\w_1$-scwH by the following reasoning.
+First, every open subspace of a locally compact space is locally compact.
+Therefore, if an open subspace is normal, then by the Dow-Tall theorem, it is $\w_1$-cwH.
+Then, by a trivial variation on Theorem \ref{openh}, the space is hereditarily $\w_1$-cwH.
+Finally, by the comment following Definition \ref{scwH}, it is hereditarily $\w_1$-scwH.
+Now we can continue as for $(ii)$.

-That $X$ is either Lindel\"of or contains a copy of $\w_1$ in case $(i)$, is immediate from the following fact, whose proof is deferred to Section 5 (see Corollary \ref{rb}):
+That $X$ is either Lindel\"of or contains a copy of $\w_1$ in case $(i)$, is immediate from the following fact, whose proof is deferred to the end of this section:

 {\it Every locally compact, monotonically normal space is either paracompact or contains a closed copy of a regular uncountable cardinal.}

 The Lindel\"of alternative for case $(i)$ uses the fact \cite[5.2.17]{E} that every locally compact, paracompact space is the union of a disjoint family of (closed and) open Lindel\"of subspaces.
 Now $\w_1$-compactness makes the family countable, and so $X$ is Lindel\"of.